AR Drone has hit the market

 Good luck with that guys.

-I think the shroud is more for civil liabilities and prop protection than areodynamic considerstions as it wouldn't need to be as thick as well.
+I think the shroud is more for civil liabilities and prop protection than areodynamic considerstions as it wouldn\'t need to be as thick as well.
 I doubt this quad has any problems with areodynamic performances.

 It seems the shroud design could accomplish both 'more' aerodynamic quality while maintaining a structural integrity.

-indoors.
+Hey everyone the shroud is for protecting the rotors while piloting indoors.
 The outdoor hull does not have the protective rotor guard attached.
 It doesn't have the optimal fit for the guard because it is designed to come off for outdoor flight.